Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

- Memory Component - Variable environment
+Memory Component also known as Variable environment

-code component - thread of execution
+Code Component also known as Thread of Execution

-What happens when you run Javascript Code ?
+**Question** : What happens when you run Javascript Code ?

-Everything in Javascript happens inside an execution context.
+As mentioned above everything in Javascript happens inside an execution context.
+When you run the code, an execution context is created with memory component and code component.
+Let's consider Javascript code below

 ```js